 \section{Equations in more variables}

 We point out that most of the results of this paper can be generalized to equations in more than one variable.
-We gather the statements of these results in this section, but since the proofs are completely analogous to the one-variable case, they will be omitted.
+We gather the statements of these results in this section, but since the proofs are completely analogous to the one-variable case, we only provide sketches.
 Let $F_n$ be a free group generated by $n$ elements $a_1,...,a_n$.